sara-nl/sdrdocs/source/Pages/Basics/basic_usage.rst

 Prepare data
 ===============================

 To prepare data for a deposit there are some best practices for the file format, file size, metadata, data documentation and organisation.
-For more information, visit the [Best Practices](best-practices.md) page.
+For more information, visit the :ref:`Best Practices <best-practices>` page.

 .. _deposit-data: